Spartiate: Tactics

 As elite heavy infantry of their time, the Spartiate used the phalanx - a rigid but defensive formation made up of men arrayed in lines, which could number of upwards to 50 men.
 What set them apart from other Greeks who used the same tactics was their more sophisticated drills.
 The Spartiate were one of the few who subdivided their armies and assigned officers to lead them, trained to march in step to the sound of flutes, passing instructions through a chain of command, and wheeling or countermarching when in formation.
 When faced with missile troops, the fitness they acquired from the agoge allowed them to chase down skirmishers and other swift-moving light infantries.

 The standard equipment of the Spartan hoplite were the aspis (shield), dory (spear), xiphos (straight sword), and kopis (curved sword).
 The shield was given much importance in the army, and losing one was a mark of shame for the Spartan army.
 It was stated that when Spartiate went to war, their wives or mothers would point to the shield and said, "Either with this or on this."
-The shield was vital to the phalanx formation; numerous congregating numbers of shielded men would create a bronze wall that was near impervious from conventional arms of the time, including Persian composite bows.
+The shield was vital to the phalanx formation; large numbers of congregating shielded men created a bronze wall that was near impervious from conventional arms of the time, including Persian composite bows.
 Most of their other killing tools were made of iron.

 The kleros system allowed the Spartiate to purchase and maintain a full panoply of armor compared to other Greek allies, allowing them to use the stronger bronze cuirass or the lighter linothorax reinforced with bronze scales or plates.
 Their equipment and tactics allowed Spartans to dominate Greece and remain undefeated in battle for 150 years.
 By the time of the Peloponnesian War, the Spartans attempted to standardized their equipment, such as using the same lambda-designed shields.
 Throughout their long military history, the Spartans also employed other unique strategies, including false retreating or the "feigned retreat", which worked perfectly in battles such as Sepeia, Thermopylae, and Plataea.

 Other functions

 The Spartans also led the lighter and more mobile Skiritai in battle.
 Like the helots, these were native people of the Peloponnese who were also subjugated by the Spartans.
-However, possibly due to their miliary efficiency, and their homeland consisting of mountainous terrain, they were given protectorate status and a standard role in the Spartan military.
+However, possibly due to their military efficiency, and their homeland consisting of mountainous terrain, they were given protectorate status and a standard role in the Spartan military.
 The Skiritai was Sparta's main missile troops, serving as sentries, scouts, and light infantry.
 Indeed, the Spartiate did not use much ranged weapons, even finding it "unmanly" to throw one's spear unto an enemy - a belief that was shared by other Greek hoplites.
 Additionally, the Spartiate also used horses and had a cavalry arm known as the "hippeis", although their contemporaries described the Spartan cavalry as unimpressive.